Home » Vegetarian » Grandma’s Green Bean Casserole

 Follow us on Pinterest so you can easily save your favorite casserole recipes to your dinner planning board.
 And save a few of our other recipes while you are there!

-3. Stir in flour and stir for 2-3 minutes to coat, until raw flour taste is gone.
+1. Sprinkle in the flour and stir for 2-3 minutes to coat, until raw flour taste is gone.
 Pour in milk and stir until thickened.
 Reduce to low heat and simmer, stirring the sour cream, spices, and Worcestershire sauce into the mixture of flour until smooth and cook for 1-2 minutes more.

 baked green bean casserole in a white rectangle dish

-Yes, this green bean casserole can be made ahead and stored in the fridge for up to 3 days in an airtight container.
+You can make this ahead of time and store in the fridge for up to 3 days in an airtight container or cover with plastic wrap.

-If it gets a little dry, add in some chicken broth to help rehydrate it before putting it in the oven or microwave.
+If it gets a little dry, stir in some chicken broth to add in some moisture before putting it in the oven or microwave.

 scoop of casserole with silver spoon